 Furthermore, the war in Ukraine has emerged as an additional downside risk to the SEE region's outlook as disruptions to energy and commodities markets translated into further increases in consumer prices, which were already rising because of the COVID-19 pandemic's economic implications and manifested in an adverse effect on households' purchasing power.
-Conflicts in Gaza and at the Red Sea could impact the supply chain trade routes, negatively affecting trade in the SEE region.
+Enactment of high tariffs for a longer period of time could negatively affect trade in the SEE region, while reescalation of conflicts in the Middle East could impact the supply chain trade routes further aggravating trade conditions.